xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jenkins.md

 4. Enter **Server URL** of Katalon TestOps.

 5. Select your existing credentials to retrieve your target Project and Test Plan.
-If you don't have any credentials, you can click the **Add Jenkins Credentials** button and select **Secrete Text** in the **Kind** dropdown.
+If you don't have any credentials, you can click the **Add Jenkins Credentials** button and select **Secret Text** in the **Kind** dropdown.

 > Note: Click **Test Connection** to see if you can connect to TestOps successfully.